 Previous knowledge of Indo-European linguistics and reading proficiency in German.

-We shall be reading a set of articles in English and German dedicated to a central problem of Indo-European reconstruction, viz. the question of where the Indo-European homeland was located, in which period, and when and in which way the different branches of Indo-European separated and migrated to their ultimate destinations.
-The discussion surrounding this issue has come under renewed interest from linguists and other scientists, and the results are of interest to the general public as much as to scientists.
-In this couse, we will pay attention, first of all, to the argumentation of the authors of the articles, and to the validity of their arguments.
+We shall be reading a set of articles in English and German dedicated to the sub-grouping of Indo-European.
+In this course, we will pay attention, first of all, to the argumentation of the authors of the articles, and to the validity of their arguments.
 Secondly, we will discuss the formal organisation of the articles: how are the facts presented, how explicit is the argumentation, how does the author use references and footnotes, etc.

 The main objective of the course is to teach students how to critically read scientific publications.
 They will further learn how to summarize and analyze the argumentation in a scientific publication and how to present this to an audience.

 The timetable will be available by June 1st on the website.

 Mode of instruction